Qualifying Your Glass Countertops Fabricator

 Shipping and Installing Glass Countertops

-ERRATA: The Dumbest Glass Countertop Ideas on the Internet
+ERRATA: The Worst Glass Countertop Ideas on the Internet

-Thick Glass countertops are one of the hottest design trends in Kitchen and Bath remodeling today.
+Thick, Textured and Illuminated Glass Countertops are one of the hottest design trends in Kitchen and Bath remodeling today.
 No other material enhances the visual beauty of your space like the translucent nature of glass.
 It offers endless creative possibilities which high-end designers demand when their projects require a luminous focal point.

 This Glass Countertop buyers guide will help you understand the many decorative options available to make it “POP” in your home.